 My body felt cold instantly.
 Goosebumps on my neck.
-My face turned from brown to red.
+My face felt like it has turned from brown to red.
 But it was not from embarrassment.
 It was some sort of weird combination of pride, awe, and pleasure.
 I looked down and saw a community who had forgotten about the world.
 They shared a heart beat from the dhol drum, and breathed in unison the brass sounds.
 This could very well be our future.
-Young, old, black, white, yellow, brown, all shapes and sizes moved by the complex coordination of sounds.
+Young, old, black, white, brown, all shapes and sizes moved by the complex coordination of sounds.
 I was amazed.
 I’ve seen a dance naturally take form to live music a thousand times.
-But it’s never been music from my motherland that choreographed the motion of other ethnicities.
+But it has never been music from my motherland that choreographed the motion of other ethnicities.
 And I certainly didn’t expect it to happen in Kentucky.

 The dance circle continued and new moves were displayed, but for some reason the oldest looking, biggest kid of the group kept crossing the circle like it was a moshpit, refusing to share his own moves, but instead trying to dominate the ring.
 Surely now the harmony of the room would be broken.
 But I was wrong again.
 The clumsy kid, realizing he was out of line after a 9 year old kid pulled him aside to teach him about dance circles, finally found his signature and invented a move turning a bicep flex into a synchronized step for the entire group to adopt.

 The break dancer who faced off against the older Chinese man picked out a lady, and brought a 1960’s feel to the show, spinning her around while still maintaining respect for the dhol.
-Behind them stood a 240lb white woman wearing a shirt that reached her knees.
+Behind them stood a heavy set woman wearing a shirt that reached her knees.
 However, her knees were in constant motion and at that exact moment in time she needed no one to dance with.
-This new form of music she had discovered was the partner she had been looking for all these years, maybe.
 To her left stood the Guru – A 30 year old Indian man with long hair, a beard, and wearing traditional attire.
 He began the experiment with dignity, offering the room authentic movement to the sounds, though they were subtle.
 He had now become the leader of what resembled a soul train, teaching others his eastern ways.
 Close behind was the affable college student who brought my father a plate of Indian food 1 year ago during the cricket World Cup.
 He borrowed moves from the Guru, but incorporated a timely pause and look towards his friends who were seated, begging them to join in on the fun.
 The hand wave that followed this break brought his actions back into the dance, and soon enough back into following the Guru’s lead.

 Would this all have happened if the venue marketed the event to the vibrant Indian community that lived minutes east of us?
 Could such a diverse integration of a community happen again on a dance floor in this city?
 Was this dhol drum somehow articulating a Morse code-like narrative to give hope for our future by the consequences of its noise tonight?
 Questions burned.
 They still burn.

 It is simply encoded in our souls, this thing, that we are designed to experience moments in life that can’t be taken away and destroyed.
-Moments when we realize our power, purpose, and passion.
 An instance when a temporary language is created between us that will never be spoken of again.
 And though we all hear the beat, the melody, the words, the feeling that we share at the core of the music puzzles the greatest writers on our planet about how to best describe it using the incompatible characters that we are limited to in our many languages.
 Perhaps I came the closest I will ever come by simply saying:

 It certainly is a new era in India.
 As my grandmother in Goa, India told me 20 minutes ago, “Indians are well rounded now….we used to look up to Europeans before, but they look to us, and we have the prettiest girls!”
 Poonam Pandey has vowed to strip if India won the world cup, and the world now awaits to see if she will follow through.
 Much better publicity stunt than Rebecca Black’s “Friday,” and something that is unusual in Indian pop culture.